elhamy786/Cat_Info_App_Docs/README.md

 Navigate to the project directory.
 Install dependencies with npm install.
 Start the application with npm start.
-Navigating the App:
-Explore breed information, care tips, health tracking, and the community forum.
-Example Usage:

-Click on a cat breed to view detailed information.
-Access care tips for feeding, grooming, and health management.
 Command-line Options:

 No specific command-line options; primarily a web application.
 Additional Information:

-Refer to documentation for troubleshooting and contribution guidelines.

 ## Features ⭐
 Comprehensive Breed Information: